In 2019 the former Chair of Taxation was renamed as adidas Chair of Finance, Accounting, and Taxation.

 Furthermore, the cooperation with adidas focuses on fostering the students´ practical competences in the field of Finance, Accounting, and Taxation, in order to endow them with crucial insights into the industry of consumer goods.

-Besides, the adidas Group regularly offers topics, which can be handled in the context of an internship/thesis-combination program.
+Besides, the adidas Group regularly offers topics, which can be handled in the context of a thesis-internship-combination program.
 Students can also apply for a mere internship, whether with a duration of three months in summer or six months during a gap year.

 Tax Readings Group